Stampede (Chris LeDoux album)

-Stampede is a 1996 studio album by American country music artist Chris LeDoux.
-It was his first album released for Capitol Nashville after the Liberty Records name was retired.
-Overall, it is his 30th album.
+Stampede is the twenty-fourth studio album by American country music artist Chris LeDoux.
+It was his first studio album released for Capitol Nashville after the Liberty Records name was retired.
 "Gravitational Pull", "When I Say Forever" and "Five Dollar Fine" were released as singles but didn't make the top 40.
 "Stampede" would later be released as a single from his 20 Greatest hits Collection in 1999.
 The album peaked at #33 on the Billboard Top Country Albums chart.

 Content

 The song "Now That's All Right with Me" was also recorded in 1996 by Mandy Barnett on her self-titled debut album.
 "Fathers and Sons" was first recorded in 1991 by Charlie Daniels on his album Renegade and then in 1993 on the album Balancing Act by John Jarvis, who co-wrote the song.